teruelv/mine/README.md

 ## Base Template

-`base.cpp` contains the standard C++ template used as a starting point for contest solutions.
+`base.cpp` contains my standard C++ template used as a starting point for contest solutions.

 It includes commonly used aliases, macros, fast I/O setup, random-number generation, and GNU PBDS support.